theonlyanish/Incident-Management-Portal/README.md

 ## Live Demo

-The application is deployed and accessible at: [Your Amplify URL]
+The application is deployed and accessible at:

 ### Demo Credentials (can create own account or use the following)
 - Username: anka